 Tomato chutney recipe to accompany South Indian Breakfast like Idli, Dosa, pesarattu, Pongal.
-Tomato chutney is one of the most basic side dishes that is made in many ways.
+Tomato chutney is a basic condiment made with tomatoes & spices.
 Each South Indian house hold may have a different recipe made to suit their taste & liking.

-To make onion tomato chutney, shallots or large onions can be used along with Ginger or garlic.
-The amount of onions, tomatoes and red chilies can also be altered to suit ones taste.
+In the onion tomato chutney recipe, the amount of onions, tomatoes and red chilies can also be altered to suit ones taste.
 The color of the chutney may vary based on the type and number of red chilies used.

 You can check this link for more Tomato recipes.